Gigaspaces/maven-xap-plugin/src/main/resources/pu-templates/event-processing/readme.txt

-  Execute the following command from the project root directory: mvn xap:intellij select Run > Edit Configurations… Under Application click on Mirror and then press OK then click on Run > Run Mirror. select Run > Edit Configurations… Under Application click on Processor and then press OK then click on Run > Run Processor.
+  Execute the following command from the project root directory: mvn xap:intellij select Run > Edit Configurations… Under Application click on Processor and then press OK then click on Run > Run Processor.
   Select Run > Edit Configurations… Under Application click on Feeder and then press OK then click on Run > Run Feeder.